andrewwheelerr/joy-widget/ROADMAP.md

 # Hey Savannah 👋

-This is the roadmap for what we're building next together.
+Heard you wanted to learn how claude works better - This is the roadmap for something we can build together.
 Each section below is a feature — what it does, why it matters, and what we need to build.
-We're going to use AI-assisted coding to build these one at a time, so don't worry about knowing how to write everything from scratch.
+We're going to use claude to build these one at a time, so don't worry about knowing how to write everything from scratch.
 The goal is to learn by doing.

 The big idea: Joy is a private, one-to-one product built for two people.
-One person leaves voice notes.
+One person leaves a song, or voice notes.
 The other presses a button and gets a random moment of joy.
 That's it.

 ---